 Our house is shared with three cats (of which two are strays) a little girl Chihuahua, whose name is Ushko; and a little boy Chihuahua, called Spoony.
-In my spare time I enjoy reading, making miniature clay figures, carving and antiquing.
+In my spare time I enjoy reading, photography and antiquing.

 Dan Brugos, DVM

 I grew up in Pittsburgh Pennsylvania, where I Would spend the weekends horseback riding, going to my cottage for water skiing or fishing and playing with my dog.
 Animals have always been a large part of my life and becoming a veterinarian seemed to be a logical career path.
 I've worked outside the city of Pittsburgh at a general veterinary practice for a number of years as a veterinary technician before attending the University of Tennessee, College of Veterinary Medicine.

 My interests in Veterinary Medicine include small animal diagnostic imaging, ophthalmology, dentistry, and internal medicine.
 I am also interested in bovine medicine and reproduction.
 I received the Excellence in Small Animal Dentistry and Oral Surgery Award and graduated with a Doctorate of Veterinary Medicine in May of 2012.

 I enjoy all outdoor activities, hiking, camping, biking, canoeing/boating, fishing, golfing, hunting, rollerblading, and volleyball to name a few.
 I also enjoy spending time with my dog, a Black Lab/Boxer mix, who enjoys being outdoors as much as I do.